5 Filming Locations To Visit In Lancashire

 Lancashire isn’t just home to some stunning scenery, wildlife and hikes.
 Anyone who has visited the area, or lives in the stunning district will know of the numerous poets, artists and writers from the area, but what about the famous scenes?
 Lancashire has been featured in many famous movies and tv series, with many of the well-known streets, restaurants and monuments making their claim-to-fame in the big screen.
-But where are these filming locations?
+But where are these Lancashire filming locations?
 Here are just a few of the must-visit places which may seem familiar!

 Brief Encounter – Carnforth Station

 David Lean’s adaption of the Noel Coward one-act play ‘Still Life’ survives now as a timeless classic in Brief Encounter.
-Whilst supposedly set in ‘Kent’ in southeast England, the scene at ‘Milford Junction’ railway station, where Laura Jesson meets Dr Alex Haarvey was actually filmed at Carnforth’s very own railway station.
+Whilst supposedly set in ‘Kent’ in southeast England, the scene at ‘Milford Junction’ railway station, where Laura Jesson meets Dr Alex Harvey was actually filmed at Carnforth’s very own railway station.

 Whistle Down The Wind – Downham

 Just off the A59, the village of Downham in the Ribble Valley was the setting for the film Whistle Down the Wind.
-Around ten miles northwest of Burnley, this area is easily accessible and has almost not changed at all since filming in the sixties.
+Around ten miles northwest of Burnley, this area is easily accessible.
+It has almost not changed at all since filming in the sixties.
 To keep in tune with the times of the film, screenwriters wanted the location to be located in the grittier north so naturally, this area was a great fit.

 The Trip – Inn at Whitewell and Hipping Hall